 Les Johnson is a husband, father, physicist, manager, and author of science fiction / science fact.
-In his "day job" he serves as the Deputy Manager for the Advanced Concepts Office at the NASA George C. Marshall Space Flight Center in Huntsville, Alabama.
+In his "day job" he serves as the Senior Technical Assistant for the Advanced Concepts Office at the NASA George C. Marshall Space Flight Center in Huntsville, Alabama.
 Find Les' BLOG here.

 Sky Alert: When Satellites Fail